 There isn’t anything terribly wrong with this per se.
 However, there is far more value in thinking, discussing and praying about things overnight before making this big (and expensive!) decision.

 We have never heard anyone say they regretted getting chocolate instead of vanilla filling for their wedding cake.
 Or choosing french blue instead of dusty blue for their wedding colors.
 The number one regret we hear across the board is, “I wish we had better wedding pictures.”
 There are no do-overs for your wedding day.
-On our investment page, we say that photographs not only provide cherished memories, they also provide the opportunity to preserve and share those memories with future generations.
+On our investment page, we say, “Photographs not only provide cherished memories, they also provide the opportunity to preserve and share those memories with future generations.”
 And we whole heartedly believe this is true!
 Your wedding photos are a BIG DEAL!
 So take time to really think through who you hire before you sign on the dotted line.

 3. We didn’t get all of the pictures we wanted